-- You may shower 48 to 72 hours after surgery.
-For the first two weeks keep the incision away from the full force of the stream, pat the incision dry and then let it air dry. - No tub bathing, swimming or hot tubs for six weeks.
+- You may shower four days after surgery.
+Keeping incision away from the full force of the stream, pat the incision dry and then let it air dry. - No tub bathing, hot tubs or swimming for six weeks.

-Nutrition:

-Drink a can of Boost or Ensure nutritional supplement at each meal until you are back to eating three regular, nutritious meals per day.
+Nutrition: Drink a can of Boost or Ensure nutritional supplement between each meal until you are back to eating three regular, nutritious meals per day.
 Proteins are the building blocks of healing.
+(Do not drink with meals, it is too filling.)